brodsa/re-vis-port/README.md

 ---
 ## Features
-The app uses a menu system to ask the user for input data.
+The app uses a menu system to ask the user for input data in order to create a report.
 The user's choices are always validated for correctness.
 In the case of incorrect input or input format, a warning message is displayed.
 The warning mostly tells the user the reason for an invalid input and asks them to try again.

 ### Existing Features
 *Overview of existing features*